-The University has one college and this called Barclay College of Law; graduate school and undergraduate studies.
-The University has four departments which are Department of Arts, Humanities & Social Sciences, Department of Business Management & Administration, Department of Education & Human Development, Department of Health Sciences, Natural Sciences & Technology; and three accelerated semester options to help our students complete their programs a year earlier and to possibly begin earning income before what would have been their graduation date at another university.
+The University has six colleges and a graduate School, including Barclay College of Law, and three accelerated semester options to help our students complete their programs a year earlier and to begin earning income before what would have been their graduation date at another university.
 We are pleased that you are considering our world class research programs that are also designed to develop professionals with advanced research skills.
 Please take time to read through our academic programs, while paying attention to your area of interest as well as the course descriptions.

-We would like to commend you for your interest to study at Cavalla International University.
+We would like to commend you for your interest in studying at Cavalla International University.
 An education at Cavalla International University will enable you to appreciate the art of studying and help you develop the confidence needed to approach all angles of your professional life.
 We look forward to formerly welcome you and to introduce you to our international faculties to and to create a program that fits your educational and career needs.